Alice K. Leopold

-Alice Koller Leopold (May 9, 1906 in Scranton, Pennsylvania – 1982) was an American politician, social activist, and government official.
+Alice Koller Leopold (May 9, 1906 – March 23, 1982) was an American politician, social activist, and government official.
 She served as Secretary of the State of Connecticut from 1951 to 1953 and as Director of the United States Women's Bureau from 1953 to 1961.

 Early life and business career

 Alice Koller was the daughter of E. Leonard Koller (1872-1953) and Leonora Edwards Koller (1881-1942).
-She graduated from Goucher College in Towson, Maryland in 1927, double-majoring in English and economics.
+Born in Scranton, Pennsylvania, she graduated from Goucher College in Towson, Maryland in 1927 having double-majored in English and economics.
 After a training course, she became an assistant buyer for Hutzler's, a major Baltimore department store.
 She soon advanced to being personnel director, first for the female employees and then for all employees.
 She was later personnel director for B. Altman and Company, a New York City department store.

-In 1931 Koller married New York advertising executive Joseph Leopold and became a homemaker, raising the couple's two children, Robert (1934-2004) and John.
+In 1931, Koller married New York advertising executive Joseph Leopold and became a homemaker, raising the couple's two children, Robert (1934-2004) and John.
 While raising her sons she started a successful toy company based on designs she had made herself for places to park toy vehicles.